johan162/hpdf_table/docs/Building.md

 /Library/Developer/CommandLineTools/SDKs/MacOSX12.3.sdk/usr/lib/libiconv.tbd
 ```

-and the corresponding include header at
+and the corresponding include header is located at

 ```
 /Library/Developer/CommandLineTools/SDKs/MacOSX12.3.sdk/usr/include/iconv.h
 ```

 ### OSX GNU port of libiconv

 If you have happened to install `libiconv` via the MacPorts you are out of luck and need to change.
-MacPorts uses the GNU version which uses the prefix "`libiconv_*`" for its exported function and is not compatible since the table library assumes the naming convention of the standard OSX version (after v11)
+MacPorts uses the GNU version which uses the prefix "`libiconv_*`" for its exported function and is not
+compatible since the table library assumes the naming convention of the standard OSX version (after v11)

 ### Troubleshooting OSX `libiconv`

+If the build complains about `libiconv` the following steps could be take to try to track down the
+problem:

-1. Find out all installed versions of `libiconv` on your installation
+1. Find out all installed versions of `libiconv` on your machine

        $> find / -iregex '.*/libiconv.*' 2> /dev/null

-   The "`2> /dev/null`" makes sure you don't get a lot of noise "permission denied"
+   The "`2> /dev/null`" makes sure you don't get a lot of noise with "permission denied"

 2. Find out the SDK path that is actively used